Guoba cuisine: Cooking techniques

-Industrial standard
+Industry standard

-The series of standards named The Technical Standard and Criteria for Well-known Traditional Tianjin Speciality Snacks was drafted by the group led by the Tianjin Catering Industry Association under the support of the Tianjin Municipal Commission of Commerce and Tianjin Municipal Market Supervision and Administration Commission in 2006.
-In addition to Guoba cuisine, Jianbing guozi, Dried tuckahoe cake from Yang Town, Mahua, etc. are all covered in the standard.
+The Technical Standard and Criteria for Well-known Traditional Tianjin Speciality Snacks series was drafted by a group led by the Tianjin Catering Industry Association with the support of the Tianjin Municipal Commission of Commerce and the Tianjin Municipal Market Supervision and Administration Commission in 2006.
+In addition to Guoba cuisine, Jianbing guozi, dried tuckahoe cake and Mahua are covered by the standard.

-On May 16, 2018, Tianjin Ctering Industry Association publish firstly the group standard for T/TJCY 002-2018The Technical Standard and Criteria for Well-known Traditional Tianjin Speciality Snacks: Jianbing guozi.
-The standard functions only as a group one rather than compulsory.
-Memberships of the association could apply it on agreement while non-membership social organisers can apply it voluntarily.
-Such a standard had once aroused heated discussion.
-Following this standard, in January, 2019,The Technical Standard and Criteria for Well-known Traditional Tianjin Speciality Snacks: Guoba Cuisine was also published as a group standard.
+On May 16, 2018, the Tianjin Catering Industry Association published The Technical Standard and Criteria for Well-known Traditional Tianjin Speciality Snacks: Jianbing guozi.
+The standard is voluntary, and had sparked discussion.
+In January 2019, The Technical Standard and Criteria for Well-known Traditional Tianjin Speciality Snacks: Guoba Cuisine was published.
+The need for a unified standard for traditional Tianjin snacks such as Guoba cuisine has been questioned, with concerns expressed about excessive standardization.

-Some of the customers hold the belief that for traditional Tianjin snacks such as Guoba cuisine, there's no necessity to promote a unified standard.
-They are worried that the unique tastes from different Guoba cuisine shops will disappear.